-I was recently reading an article on Medium that argued that to fully treat depression, one must do the inner work to get to the root cause.
+I was recently reading an article that argued that to fully treat depression, one must do the inner work to get to the root cause.
 That didn’t sit particularly well with me, so I thought I’d write about about whether there’s even such a thing as a root cause for depression.

 I’m of the perspective that mental illness is complex, and the causes are just as complex.
 If we get too reductionistic, we can lose sight of what else could be in the picture.

 By reductionistic, I mean simplifying the root cause down to being 100% attributable to one thing.
 That could go in a medical/biological direction, or it could go in a situational/trauma direction.
 I don’t see either as particularly helpful.

 I conceptualize the causes of depression on a continuum from fully biological to fully situational.
 A few people are at either extreme, but a lot of people are somewhere in the middle.
 I like the diathesis-stress model, which looks at the interaction between genetic and psychological factors to produce illness.